foxcaulfield/guides/NestJS + Prisma backend.md

 cd my_project
 ```

-This will create a new folder `my_project` with a ready-to-use NestJS project.
+This creates a new folder `my_project` with a ready-to-use NestJS project.

-#### Option 2: Create the project in the current folder
+#### Option 2: Create the Project in the Current Folder

 If you want to initialize the project in the current folder: